oclif/oclif.github.io/docs/performance.md

 marker?.stop()
 ```

-And a more thorough example using the `hello` command from the [hello-world](https://github.com/oclif/hello-world) template:
+And a more thorough example:

 ```typescript
 // ./src/commands/hello/index.ts